 Another common cause of pain in the top of the foot is navicular subluxation.
 This is easily relieved through joint mobilisation or manipulation by a Podiatrist trained in foot mobilisation.

-Other causes of pain in the top of the foot include various forms of arthritis, nerve or blood vessel damage and inflammation of soft tissue structures.
-Boney damage should also be ruled out via specific x-rays and scans.
+Other causes of pain in the top of the foot include various forms of arthritis, nerve irritataion, blood vessel damage, inflammation of soft tissue structures.
+Boney damage including fracture and spurring should also be ruled out via specific x-rays and scans.

 Here is a simple lacing technique to help prevent excessive pressure on the top of the foot...